dblspk/web-app/README.md

 __Tab__ — cycle through fields

-Output ciphertext is automatically copied by tabbing to or clicking on field.
+Output ciphertext is automatically copied by tabbing to or clicking on the field.

 Fields automatically highlight on focus, type/paste to replace text.
 Clear buttons should not be needed, even on mobile.